vitruv-tools/Maven-Build-Parent/readme.md

 - `target/` contains Maven build results
 - `build.properties` and `plugin.properties` also contain Eclipse-specific project information
 - `plugin.xml` is generated automatically, but *should be committed* and can be altered with custom settings for Ecore meta-models

+## Deployment of Maven Build Parent

+The Maven build parent is published to Maven central using OSSRH.
+Currently, only nightly builds are published to the snapshots repository using the `Deploy snapshot` job in the `Continuous Integration` workflow running on the `main` branch.
+The Sonatype credentials and the GPG key used for signing the artifacts are provided as GitHub repository secrets.